Skip to content

 A stationed guard is the most visible form of security, but it's also the most expensive — and for many properties, it's more coverage than the risk actually requires.
 Mobile patrol (also called roving patrol) is the middle path: a marked security vehicle that checks your property on a mix of scheduled and randomized rounds, delivering real deterrence and periodic verification without paying for a body on site every minute of the day.
 Because one officer's time is shared across a route of client sites, patrol typically costs a small fraction of a dedicated post.
 This guide explains exactly how it works, what services come bundled into a patrol contract, what it costs and why, how it stacks up against a static guard and remote video guarding, which properties it fits best — and, most importantly, how to make sure the patrols you're paying for are actually happening.

-Mobile patrol is billed per visit (roughly $15–$30 per check), as a monthly package (roughly $300–$800 for standard commercial coverage), or as a dedicated hourly unit (roughly $30–$40/hr).
-Because labor is amortized across many sites on one route, it runs roughly 60–80% cheaper than a dedicated 24/7 static guard.
-It's the right tool for after-hours deterrence, large or multi-building properties, vacant sites, and open-and-close routines — but it leaves gaps between passes, so the provider's GPS checkpoint verification is what separates a real service from an invoice.
+Quick answer.
+Mobile patrol is billed per visit (roughly $15–$30 per check), as a monthly package (typically $600–$2,500 per property per month — the low end for light 1–2 checks a night, the high end for multiple checks plus alarm response), or as a dedicated roving unit (roughly $30–$45/hr).
+Because labor is amortized across many sites on one route, patrol runs roughly 60–80% cheaper than a dedicated 24/7 static guard (which runs about $16,000–$25,600/month).
+It's the right tool for after-hours deterrence, large or multi-building properties, vacant sites, and open-and-close routines — but it leaves gaps between passes, so the provider's GPS/NFC checkpoint verification is what separates a real service from an invoice.

 How mobile patrol actually works